ethereum/ethereum-org-website/src/content/nft/index.md

 NFTs are tokens that we can use to represent a record of ownership.
 They let us tokenise unique items like art, collectibles, even real estate.
 They can only have one owner at a time and they're protected by the Ethereum blockchain – no one can modify the record of ownership or copy/paste a new NFT into existence.

 NFT stands for non-fungible token.
+Non-fungible is an economic term that you could use to describe things like your furniture, a song file, or your computer.
+These things are not exchangeable for other items because they have unique properties.

-Fungibility refers to the ability to exchange similar assets without affecting the value.
-For example ETH is fungible because 1 ETH is exchangeable for another ETH – even though they're not identical, the value is.
-Non-fungible tokens have properties that make them unique – this means they're not interchangeable.
+Fungibile items on the other hand can be exchanged as their value defines them rather than their unique properties.
+For example ETH is fungible because 1 ETH is exchangeable for another ETH.

 ### NFT examples